awsdocs/aws-storagegateway-user-guide/doc_source/backup-DPM.md

 **To restore data from an archived tape**

-1. Retrieve the archived tape from archive to a tape gateway\.
+1. Retrieve the archived tape from archive to a Tape Gateway\.
 For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use the DPM backup application to restore the data\.
 You do this by creating a recovery point, as you do when restoring data from physical tapes\.
 For instructions, see [Recovering Client Computer Data](http://technet.microsoft.com/en-us/library/hh757887.aspx) on the DPM website\.